joakimmag/Light-Switch/README.md

 Easily switch between light and dark theme in Windows 10.

-This application displays an icon in your system tray, which upon clicking it changes Windows theme and wallpaper.
+This application displays an icon in your system tray, which changes Windows theme and wallpaper when you click on it.

 ## Download